Airline Highway (play): Productions

-2014 original production
+Original Steppenwolf Production

 The original production of the play was performed in Chicago, Illinois, by the Steppenwolf Theatre Company from December 4, 2014, until February 14, 2015.
 The production was directed by Joe Mantello with set design by Scott Pask.
-K. Todd Freeman performed the role of Sissy Na Na, with Kate Buddeke as Tanya, Scott Jaeck as Wayne and Robert Breuler in the ensemble.
+K. Todd Freeman performed the role of Sissy Na Na, with Kate Buddeke as Tanya, Scott Jaeck as Wayne, Tim Edward Rhoze as Terry, Caroline Neff as Krista, Gordon Joseph Weiss as Francis, Stephen Louis Grush as Bait Boy, Carolyn Braver as Zoe, and Judith Roberts as Miss Ruby.
+The ensemble was Robert Breuler, Chris Daley, Terry Hamilton, Toni Martin, Brenann Stacker, and Jacqueline Williams.